-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 1 1⁄2 to 3 1⁄2 inches is estimated at the pavement subgrade elevation. - Clay or Marl / Limestone subgrades are anticipated.
-Pavement section recommendations are based on a CBR value of 3.0 (clay subgrade). - Input parameters are shown in Table No. 3 (Summary Table.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to plastic in character.
+Potential vertical movement on the order of 2 to 2 % inches is estimated at the pavement subgrade elevation. - Sandy Clay subgrades are anticipated.
+Pavement section recommendations are based on a CBR value of 3.0. - · Recommend stabilizing the subgrade with cement. - Input parameters are shown in Table No. 3 (Summary Table.
 B).
 Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.